-When Alternate Command Mode is activated, an expanded list of commands can be used after pressing the TALK wf. switch.
+When Alternate Command Mode is activated, an expanded list of commands can be used after pressing the TALK with switch.
 In this mode, available commands are not fully shown on the display or prompted.
 Review the expanded command list when this mode is active.
 See examples of Alternate Command Mode screens.

 Please note that in this mode the recognition success rate may be affected as the number of available commands and ways of speaking each command are increased.
 To improve the recognition success rate, try using the Speaker Adaptation Function available in that mode.
 (See "Speaker adaptation function (for Alternate Command Mode)" (P.4-127).)
-Otherwise it is recommended that Alternate Command Mode be used for the best recognition performance.
+Otherwise it is recommended that Alternate Command Mode be turned OFF and Standard Mode be used for the best recognition performance.